anniehoogendoorn/ShoeStores/README.md

-# Shoe Stores
+#Shoe Stores

-#####  MySql exercise for Epicodus, 8/28/2015

-#### By Annie Hoogendoorn
+By Annie Hoogendoorn 8/28/2015

-## Description

-This app allows a user to list out local shoe stores and the brands of shoes they carry.
+This app allows a user to make lists of local shoe stores and the brands of shoes they carry.

-##Setup
+##Setup for OSX

-1. Clone this repository using the command `git clone https://github.com/anniehoogendoorn/ShoeStores.git`.
+1. Clone this repository using the command: `git clone https://github.com/anniehoogendoorn/ShoeStores.git`.
 2. Change directory into the top level of the project folder.
 3. Install Composer (https://getcomposer.org) and then run the command `composer install` to download the Silex and Twig vendor files.
 4. Change directory into the `web` folder and start your server.
 For example, using PHP’s built-in server: `php -S localhost:8000`